Rather surprisingly there haven't been that many questions, but a few I have tried to deal with are given below, with their "answers".

 Sometimes I made a mistake, and uploaded the wrong File version!
 At other times it may be simply that you like more (or less) emphasis than I do.
 You can, of course, always adjust this any way you choose if you use the sort of Player that allows track/channel volume modification (see Playing Midi Files).Back to FAQs list

 Midi - in its "General" incarnation - can use 16 separate and independent sound channels (of which No 10 is usually reserved for a wide collection of percussion instruments).
-Unfortunately, while Session, the Player I always use to make the voice-emphasized versions, can read and play all 16, it throws a wobbly when asked to "Save" a File, and seems unable to save in the standard format anything on Channels 11-16.
+Unfortunately, while Session, the Player I [mainly used to] use to make the voice-emphasized versions, can read and play all 16, it throws a wobbly when asked to "Save" a File, and seems unable to save in the standard format anything on Channels 11-16.
 As a result, such a "Saved" File doesn't play properly with any Player - typified by Windows Media Player - that expects things to be in the standard format.
 I do not know how to deal with this except by not using Media Player!

 This seems to be another Session-derived problem.
 As I said above, Session manages to do odd things to the data whenever a Midi File is saved from within it, outputting what appears to be a non-standard Midi File.
 And annoyingly such a "Saved" File may not play properly with any Player - typified by Windows Media Player - that expects things to be in the standard format.
-If, then, you're having tempo-based problems then I suspect that you're trying to play an emphasized File using Media Player ... and the problem will go away if instead you use some other Player (Session itself works fine!).Back to FAQs list
+If, then, you're having tempo-based problems then I suspect that you're trying to play an emphasized File using Media Player ... and the problem will go away if instead you use some other Player (MidiPlay works OK, and Session itself works fine!).Back to FAQs list

 Well, usually because I made a mistake keying in the notes - though sometimes I "borrowed" someone else's File and re-worked it into my preferred format, and failed to see that they'd got the notes wrong.